pmgl/starblast-modding/README.md

 ### Collectibles
 You can spawn collectible weapons in the playfield

-You can also find a collectible with specific id using `game.findCollectible(id)`, which returns an object represent the matched collectible or `null` (if there are no collectibles matching the provided id)
+You can also find a collectible with a specific id using `game.findCollectible(id)`, which returns an object represents the matched collectible or `null` (if no collectibles are matching the provided id)
 #### Creation
 Here is an example:
 ```